Skip to Content Facebook Feature Image

 Sport

-Pacers trade Mathurin and Jackson to Clippers for Ivica Zubac, draft picks, AP source says
+Pacers trade Mathurin and Jackson to Clippers for Ivica Zubac and 3 draft picks

 INDIANAPOLIS (AP) — The Indiana Pacers finally got the center they needed.
 The Los Angeles Clippers got the draft picks they wanted — and two additional players to boot.

-On Thursday, the Pacers dealt high-scoring swingman Bennedict Mathurin, center Isaiah Jackson and up to three draft picks to the Clippers for center Ivica Zubac, a person with knowledge of the deal told The Associated Press on Thursday.
+On Thursday, the Pacers dealt high-scoring swingman Bennedict Mathurin, center Isaiah Jackson and three draft picks to the Clippers for center Ivica Zubac.
+The Clippers announced the trade, saying they would receive a first-round draft pick this year, a 2029 first-round pick and a 2028 second-round pick.

 More Images